Reed et al., 2008 - Guide to some methods used

 IHC - immunohistochemistry - here, using an antibody to a given protein, then an enzyme-linked secondary antibody.
 The enzyme substrate DAB makes a dark brown precipitate indicating presence of the protein of interest (i.e., b-catenin, c-Myc, Ki67)

-Some cited articles that may be useful in understanding the paper (found in this literature folder - USD login required):
+Some cited articles that may be useful in understanding the paper (found in the 376 literature folder):